L-9

 Jump to navigation Jump to search

-The exponent is positive and is called multifractal spectrum .
-It is a convex function and its maximum is the fractal dimension of the object, in our case d.
-We can determine the relation between multifractal spectrum and exponent
+The exponent is positive, and is called the multifractal spectrum.
+Its maximum corresponds to the fractal dimension of the object, which in our case is .
+The relation between the multifractal spectrum and the exponent is given by:

 Larkin model